Becoming a registered user

 - Now for the most important field: The description of the problem.

-You enter this information the Change Note field.
+You enter this information into the Change Note field.

 Please take care to use hard line breaks and format the report

-as you would do in a e-mail.
-No HTML stuff etc.
+as you would do by mail.
+No HTML please.

 Make sure that you describe the bug as good as possible and try

 to come up with a minimal recipe on how to replicate the bug.
 We